coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 ```

 A few things are worth noting in this early version of the AutoPackage script.
 First, quotes around strings are not necessary unless the string contains a comma or a semicolon.
 So, the following assignment is a valid alternative to the one in the example:

 ``` css
 	licenseUrl: http_://www.apache.org/licenses/LICENSE-2.0;
 ```

 Second If you need to write a string the extends more than a single line, use the @" .... "; string literal.
 And finally, make sure you identify your package as *native* code as opposed to *managed* code.
 You do this by including "native" in the *tag* node definition as shown in the example.
 Making this designation helps users find your libraries more easily.

 #### Pivots - How to Handle Variations in Packages

 Now that we've defined all of the basic metadata needed for the project, let's look at the complexity that is inherent in creating native packages.
-Almost all C/C++ libraries have many flavors depending on a large set of factors, such as the platforms you intend to target, whether your building a debug or production release, what toolset you're targeting and so on.
+Almost all C/C++ libraries have many flavors depending on a large set of factors, such as the platforms you intend to target, whether you're building a debug or production release, what toolset you're targeting and so on.
 The following list shows some of the variables, that we refer to as *pivots*.

 	* Platform : x86, x64, Arm ...
 	* Configuration : Debug, Release